SolidShineUi 2.0.1

 This is a library containing controls and windows for WPF .NET programs (many new, some a replacement of built-in controls).
 This library also contains helper classes and functions to customize the UI and provide other various bits of additional functionality.
 I use this for all of my modern software projects, and hopefully it will be of use to you as well!

 This library is created and maintained by JaykeBird (Jayke R. Huempfner).
-While a majority of the code and functionality was built by me, a portion of it was originally created by others.
+While a large majority of the code and functionality was built by me, I did reuse some code created by others.
 Please see the credits on my website for more details (linked below).

 The entire library is available under the MIT License.